NEXT UP ON this.

 Pauline Hanson’s return to parliament was heralded by many as a sign of the normalisation of anti-Islam sentiment in Australia.
 But the rise and rise of Islamophobia shouldn’t be regarded as the work of a single actor.
 Unless political leaders across the spectrum are prepared to stamp out Islamophobic rhetoric from our cultural and political discourse, we can only expect it to fester.

-In recent comments at the United Nations General Assembly Prime Minister Malcolm Turnbull praised Australia as a successful immigration nation ‘not defined by race, religion or culture, but by equality of opportunity and a fair go’.
+At the 2016 United Nations General Assembly, then Prime Minister Malcolm Turnbull praised Australia as being a successful immigration nation ‘not defined by race, religion or culture, but by equality of opportunity and a fair go’.
 But with a new poll showing 49% of Australians support a ban on Muslim immigration, it’s clear embracing immigration doesn’t always extend to Muslim people.
 Why?

 Deakin Professor of Middle East & Central Asian Politics Shahram Akbarzadeh recently released a paper on a pilot-study exploring the experiences of recently arrived Afghan community leaders in Victoria.
 He says that Islamophobia starts with negative Muslim stereotypes that are propagated by politicians.
 ‘If Muslims are relentlessly questioned about their ‘Australianness’ and portrayed as violent fanatics, misogynists and IS loyalists, then they will gravitate away from the mainstream Australian culture that rejects them,’ explains Prof. Akbarzadeh.